What We Are Looking For

 - Articles must be written in a professional, native English proficiency that caters to our audience of healthcare professionals, early adopters, and knowledge seekers.

 - Content must be your own and 100% original.
-Plagiarized content will be rejected—yes, we do check!
+Plagiarized content will be rejected.

 - No hateful, bigoted, or mean-spirited posts.

 - No use of content that infringes third-party trademarked, copyrighted, or patented material without permission.

 - No sales-focused soliciting or product promotional content.